Yalchin403/goHugoTrial/content/posts/first_personal_blog.md

 Well, I researched some problems, solved some of them, but I need to live with some of them.
 Surprisingly, I'm getting used to it.
 Disturbing alarms, calculator, and unsupported apps like Google Maps (for political or economic reasons) are still of a problem.
 But honestly, I don't feel like I'm missing something from the world just because I don't use Android.
-Each of them has its own special advantages and well, people will decide based on their priorities like did with screen size.
+Each of them has its own special advantages and well, people will decide based on their priorities like I did with screen size.

 **Thanks for reading!**